JD Vance slams Kamala Harris during his solo campaign debut as the GOP vice presidential nominee

-Vance cited his origin story in his remarks, describing his grandma “Mamaw,” and joking, “A lot of you know the story of my family.
-Hell, a lot of you are my family, actually," which drew laughs from the crowd.

-Vance tried to warm up to the audience in Middletown with lots of local references, including to ice cream and doughnut shops, a storied high school math teacher and the roads where he rode his bike.
+Democrats, he said in Virginia, lied “for three-and-a-half years” only to “pull a switcheroo.”

-While Republicans promoted a unifying message last week and decried inflammatory language in the wake of the assassination attempt against Trump, one of the first speakers to introduce Vance at the rally suggested the country may need to come to civil war if Trump loses in November.
+While Republicans promoted a unifying message at the Republican National Convention where Vance was nominated last week and decried inflammatory language in the wake of the assassination attempt against Trump, one of the first speakers to introduce Vance in Ohio suggested the country may need to come to civil war if Trump loses in November.

 “I believe wholeheartedly, Donald Trump and Butler County’s JD Vance are the last chance to save our country,” said George Lang, a Republican state senator.
 “Politically, I’m afraid if we lose this one, it’s going to take a civil war to save the country and it will be saved.
 It’s the greatest experiment in the history of mankind."